Bernard Jacob Bamberger: Biography

 Bernard J. Bamberger was born May 30, 1904, in Baltimore, to which his great-grandfather Abraham had emigrated from Bavaria in 1839.
 He was a brilliant student, rapidly completing high school and entering Johns Hopkins University in 1920, at the age of 16.
-He matriculated in three years (instead of the normal four) and on June 12, 1923, just two weeks after his 19th birthday, Johns Hopkins awarded him the Bachelor of Arts degree with honors, and he was inducted into the Phi Beta Kappa Society.
+He graduated in three years (instead of the normal four) and on June 12, 1923, just two weeks after his 19th birthday, Johns Hopkins awarded him the Bachelor of Arts degree with honors, and he was inducted into the Phi Beta Kappa Society.
 That fall he entered the Hebrew Union College (HUC) in Cincinnati, again completing his studies at an accelerated pace.
 He was ordained a rabbi on May 29, 1926, the day before his 22nd birthday.
 On June 1, 1929, he received from the HUC his Doctor of Divinity Degree (at the time, equivalent to a Ph.D.)
 Concurrent to his doctoral courses, he served as rabbi for Temple Israel of Lafayette, Indiana.
 In 1929, he became Rabbi of Congregation Beth Emeth in Albany, NY, where his predecessors included Isaac Mayer Wise, the founder of the Reform movement in America.
 Bamberger remained there for 15 years.

 On June 14, 1932, he married Ethel Kraus of New York City whom he nicknamed “Pat.”
 They had two sons: Henry, who was ordained as a rabbi in 1961 at the Hebrew Union College-Jewish Institute of Religion, and David, who wrote four textbooks for Jewish religious schools while pursuing a career as an opera producer/director.

 In 1944, Bamberger became rabbi of Congregation Shaaray Tefila, one of New York City's oldest and most prominent Reform Jewish synagogues.
 During his tenure, he oversaw the congregation's move from Manhattan's West side to the East side.
 He served as head of the congregation from 1944 to 1971, and then as Rabbi Emeritus until his death on June 14, 1980 – his 48th wedding anniversary.